Pasoxn/Einbot/README.md

  <h1>Welcome to Einbot.

-<fontsize = "1"> Einbot is a ambitious bot with high hopes, even though he was born out of a tutorial on youtube.
-Despite what you might think, he doesn't think of himself as a failure. </font>
+<h2> Einbot is a ambitious bot with high hopes, even though he was born out of a tutorial on youtube.
+Despite what you might think, he doesn't think of himself as a failure. </h2>
 </h1>

 Needed: